Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Method

 \subsection{Sign Spotting}

-As spotter, we utilize an I3D model \cite{carreira2017quo}.
+As spotter, we employ an I3D model \cite{carreira2017quo}.
 We prepare isolated sign sequences from a continuous sign language dataset, MeineDGS \cite{konrad2019meine}, where the glosses are annotated in frame level.
 Within the MeineDGS dataset the average duration of a gloss is 10 frames while we train our I3D models with a window size of 16.
 If an isolated sign sequence is shorter than 16 frames, we repeat the last frame.
-For longer sign instances we generate multiple samples via utilize a sliding window with a stride of 8.
+For longer sign instances we generate multiple samples by using a sliding window with a stride of 8.

 In the training time, the model takes 16 consecutive frames.
 We resize the input images to 256 $\times$ 256 and then crop to a 224 $\times$ 224 region.
-We replaced the ReLU activation function with the Swish activation function as it improves sign language recognition performances \cite{jiang2021skeleton, wong2022hierarchical}.
+We replaced the ReLU activation function with the Swish activation function \cite{ramachandran2017searching} as it improves sign language recognition performances \cite{jiang2021skeleton, wong2022hierarchical}.

 Following \cite{albanie2021bbc}, we utilize cross-entropy loss and an SGD optimizer \cite{sutskever2013importance} with momentum 0.9, batch size 4, and an initial learning rate of 0.01.
 We decreased the learning rate by a factor of 10 when validation loss plateaus for 4 consecutive epochs.
 We use label smoothing of 0.1 to prevent overfitting.
 While our input videos are cropped randomly during training time, it is cropped from the center during evaluation.
 We applied color augmentation during training.